+Name

+User-defined name for the playlist.
+It can contain up to 24 alphanumeric characters.
+It is mandatory.

+VarID

-Field Description Name User-defined 24-character name for the playlist.
-VarID VarID is a 32-character ID with variable length and format.
-It is automatically assigned to new playlist elements.
+VarID is a 32-character ID with variable length and format.
+It is automatically assigned to a new playlist.
 It is mainly used to ensure redundancy on the system.
-It can be unique for an item on the EVS server level or on the XNet network level, depending on EVS server settings.
-ID LSM ID, i.e. location where the playlist will be stored on the XNet network.
+It can be unique for a clip on the EVS server level or on the XNet network level, depending on EVS video server settings.

+ID identifying the playlist position in the XNet network.
 This numbering is based on the numbering of the LSM operational mode.

-Tape ID This identifies the tape on which the playlist is stored.
-Keywords The Keyword area allows you to assign up to five keywords to a playlist to qualify its content.
-To add a keyword, select it from the Keyword Grid or Keyword Dictionary or type its first letters and select it from the Autocomplete list.
-Please refer to the Keyword Management chapter of the IPDirector user manual for more information on how to maintain keywords and assign them to media.
-Playlist Type Type of playlist in relation with the Fill and Key function.
-The possible values are "Normal", "Fill", and "Key".
-See section "Fill and Key Playlists" on page 160 for more information.
-Note If the playlist is created from a panel associated to a Fill (or Key channel), the Fill (or Key) type is automatically selected.
+If you enter a requested position that is already used, the application will display an error message.
+You will have to enter a new position.

+If you do not enter an ID, an ID is automatically assigned by the system.

+Tape ID

+This identifies the tape on which the playlist is stored.

+Keywords

+This area allows you to assign up to five keywords to a playlist to qualify its content.
+For more information on how to assign keywords to media, see the General Functions user manual.

+Type buttons

+The Type buttons allow you to assign a type to a playlist for use with Key and Fill operations.

+The background of the button corresponding to the selected type is blue.

+- · The left button is used for normal items.
+This is the default value. - · The middle button is used for fill items. - The right button is used for key items.

+If the playlist is created from a panel associated to a Fill (or Key channel), the Fill (or Key) type is automatically selected.

+Send To

+Destinations where the playlist can be transferred to.

+Select the check boxes corresponding to the requested destinations.

+Publish To

+User groups to which the playlist can be published, i.e. made available.

+Set as default playlist checkbox

+When the checkbox is selected, the new playlist is defined as the default playlist.

+Editrec Playlist

-Field Description Send to Provides a submenu with the list of possible destinations to which the selected playlist can be sent.
-Possible destinations, depending on the XNet network, are: the user's default bin a default archive target the bins configured in IPDirector and for which the user has write access right Select the check boxes corresponding to the requested destinations.
-This action is also possible later on from the Send to option in the contextual menu of the Playlist Panel, the Database Explorer or the Control Panel.
-Publish to User groups to which the playlist can be published, i.e. made available.
-Select the user groups to which the playlist should be published.
-Set as default playlist checkbox When the checkbox is selected, the new playlist is defined as the default playlist.
-Editrec Playlist When the checkbox is ticked, the new playlist is created as an Editrec playlist, hence it is editable by a linear editing controller.
-See section "Creating an Editrec Playlist" on page 36 for more information.
+When the checkbox is ticked, the new playlist is created as an Editrec playlist, hence it is editable by a linear editing controller.
+See section "Creating an Editrec Playlist" on page 42 for more information.

+Fields in the Playlist Metadata Pane